Lee Cheuk-yan: Family

-Arrests
+Arrests and sentencings

 On 28 February 2020, Lee was arrested for his involvement in a pro-democracy march on 31 August 2019, which was part of the protests sparked by the extradition bill and had been classified by police as illegal assembly.
 A few hours later, he was released on bail, as were the other arrestees Jimmy Lai and Yeung Sum.
 The cases were scheduled to be heard at Eastern Law Court on 5 May 2020.

 On 18 April 2020, Lee was one of the 15 Hong Kong high-profile democracy figures arrested on suspicion of organizing, publicizing or taking part in several unauthorized assemblies between August and October 2019 during the anti-extradition bill protests.
 On 1 April 2021, Lee, along with six other pro-democracy advocates, was found guilty of organizing an unauthorised rally on 18 August 2019.
 On 16 April, Lee was sentenced to 14 months in jail for his role in this and another August 2019 rally.

+On 11 September 2026, Lee was sentenced to seven years in prison over an incitement of subversion case for which he, alongside fellow activists Chow Hang-tung and Albert Ho.
+Chow and Ho were sentenced the same day, as was the Hong Kong Alliance in which the three had leading roles.